Humanoid-Robots-as-Edu-Assistants/nao_says/README.md

 (You can also set how many tasks Nao plays with the participants if you wish.)
 The robot briefly explains that if he says "Nao says: [Task]" you should imitate him and if he doesn't say "Nao says" you shouldn't.
 After that, Nao plays the game with the participants.
-75% of the time he says "Nao says" before a task.
-A maximum of 10 tasks are currently available.
+80% of the time he says "Nao says" before a task.
+A maximum of 12 tasks are currently available.
 These are run through in random order and are not repeated.

 ### What do you need?

-You just need your Robot.
+any NAO version

 ### Plans of further development: